 Caching Multiple Versions of a Page

-Specifically, the @ OutputCache directive includes three attributes that allow you to cache multiple versions of page output:
+The @ OutputCache directive includes four attributes that enable you to cache multiple versions of page output:

-The required VaryByParam attribute allows you to vary the cached output depending on GET query string or form POST parameters.
+The VaryByParam attribute allows you to vary the cached output depending on the query string.

-The VaryByHeader attribute allows you to vary the cached output depending on the HTTP header associated with the request.
+The VaryByHeader attribute allows you to vary the cached output depending on the request's HTTP header.

 The VaryByCustom attribute allows you to vary the cached output by browser type or by a custom string that you define.

-The HttpCachePolicy class provides two properties and a method that allow you to do the same things that the aforementioned attributes do.
-The Boolean VaryByParams and VaryByHeaders properties allow you to specify the parameter and header names, respectively, that you want to vary the cache by.
+The HttpCachePolicy class provides two properties and a method that allow you to programmatically specify the same cache configuration that you can set declaratively.
+The VaryByParams and VaryByHeaders properties allow you to specify the query string parameter and header names, respectively, that you want to vary the cache policy by.
 The SetVaryByCustom method allows you to define custom strings by which to vary the output cache.